sarahohenshelt/sarahohenshelt.github.io/content/blog/2023-11-23-naples-pompeii.md

 ![Alt text](/images/travel4/PXL_20231126_091535904.jpg)

-We coninuted up the road with our trusty navigator to some open areas with old columns.
+We continued up the road with our trusty navigator to some open areas with old columns.

 ![Alt text](/images/travel4/PXL_20231126_091944254.MP.jpg)